Advice > Software engineering

 But even more than your technical skills, to get an offer for an SDE position at Amazon, you should be able to demonstrate Amazon’s Leadership Principles in the way you approach work.
 We’ll cover this in depth below.

-According to Levels.fyi, the median total compensation for Amazon Software Development Engineers in the United States is $267k, 33% higher than the median total compensation for US software engineers.
+According to Levels.fyi, the median total compensation for Amazon SDEs across all levels in the United States is $250K, which is significantly higher than the $150-160K average total compensation for SDEs in the US in general.

-Below you can see the average salary and compensation of the different SDE positions, as of early 2024, based on Levels.fyi data:
+Here’s the average yearly salary and compensation of each SDE level, as of mid-2025:

 Ultimately, how you do in your interviews will help determine what you’ll be offered.
 That’s why hiring one of our Amazon SDE interview coaches can provide such a significant return on investment.

-The Amazon software development engineer (SDE) interview process takes about four to eight weeks on average.
+The Amazon interview process for the software development engineer (SDE) takes about four to eight weeks on average.
 Below we’ve outlined the steps you can expect, and how Amazon evaluates interviews and decides on a hire.

 2.1.1 Resume screening